brammerc/brammerc.github.io/research/suitbias/index.md

 	<div class="description">
 		<h1 class="cards-head"><a href="{{ site.url }}/research/suitbias/introduction.html" title="Read more">The bodysuit problem</a></h1>
 		<h2>Do swimsuits enhance performance?</h2>
-		<p class="summary">Swimmers with access to the suits had an advantage over others depending on their lane assignment Swimmers with access to the suits had an advantage over others depending on their lane assignment Swimmers with access to the suits had an advantage over others depending on their lane assignment</p>
+		<p class="summary">Swimmers with access to the suits had an advantage over others depending on their lane assignment Swimmers with access to the suits had an advantage over others depending on their lane assignment</p>
 		<a href="{{ site.url }}/research/suitbias/introduction.html">Read More</a>
 	</div>
 </div>